qualiatouch/qualiatouch-plugin/Readme.md

 ## KinectSensor module

 - KinectSensor : retrieves hand position and depth from the Kinect sensor.
-This plugin is not affiliated with Kinect or Microsoft in any way. 🚧 Still experimental. 🚧 Documentation [here](doc/kinect.md).
+This plugin is not affiliated with Kinect or Microsoft in any way. 🚧 Still experimental 🚧 Documentation [here](doc/kinect.md).

 ## DMX module